Is Writing a Book Profitable? What to Expect As a First Time Author

 Is writing a book profitable?
 It can be if you take advantage of other online tools to market your book.
 Another great way to attract attention for your book and ultimately make more money is to start a blog.

-Not only is it a good exercise to keep your writing sharp, you can attract a wider audience for your book and gain a loyal following for your future releases.
+Not only is it a good exercise to keep your writing sharp, but you can also attract a wider audience for your book and gain more readers and a loyal following for your future releases.

 Plus, if you're originally self-published but decide to later look for a traditional publishing deal, having a blog with decent monthly traffic can help indicate a following to the publishing houses and increase your chances of a bidding war for a better advance.